huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_vip.md

 The following arguments are supported:

 * `subnet_id` - (Required, String, ForceNew) Specifies the ID of the network to which the vip belongs.
   Changing this parameter creates a new vip resource.

+* `ip_address` - (Optional, String, ForceNew) Specifies the IP address desired in the subnet for this vip.
+  If you don't specify it, an available IP address from the specified subnet will be allocated to this vip.
+  Changing this parameter creates a new vip resource.

-* `port_ids` - (Required, List) Specifies an array of IDs of the ports to attach the vip to.
+* `port_ids` - (Optional, List) Specifies an array of IDs of the ports to attach the vip to.

 ## Attributes Reference